NoahLopezGit/2DEulerSolver/README.md

 To install project: $ git clone https://github.com/FrostyNip/2DEulerSolver

 Note: this project is not finished...
 It will give a solution but not the best solution.
+I need to verify if my implementation is correct now.
+It seems to be giving correct results.